El Dorado Fire: Progression

-On September 17, the El Dorado Fire crossed State Route 38 and grew to 21,678 acre by the next day.
+On September 17 the El Dorado Fire crossed State Route 38 and grew to 21,678 acre by the next day.
 While U.S. Forest Service Hotshot crews conducted controlled burns near Angelus Oaks on September 17, wind gusts created local fires that resulted in the death of a firefighter.
-On September 18, residents of Forest Falls and Mountain Home Village were allowed to return to their homes.
-By September 24, the fire had grown to 22,604 acre, but was estimated to be 81% contained and the evacuation order for Angelus Oaks was lifted.
-Containment of the El Dorado Fire reached 93% on September 28, and it continued to burn until November 16.
+On September 18 residents of Forest Falls and Mountain Home Village were allowed to return to their homes.
+By September 24, the fire had grown to 22,604 acre, but was estimated to be 81 percent contained and the evacuation order for Angelus Oaks was lifted.
+Containment reached 93 percent on September 28, and it continued to burn until November 16.

-Aftermath
+Effects

-The El Dorado Fire burned 22,744 acre over 71 days, reaching its greatest extent by September 29, and cost $42,269,660 to suppress.
-The fire resulted in the death of a single firefighter and 13 other injuries.
-20 buildings were destroyed.
+The El Dorado Fire burned 22,744 acre over 71 days, reaching its maximum extent by September 29.
+It cost $42,269,660 to suppress.
+The fire resulted in the death of a single firefighter and 13 other injuries; 20 buildings were destroyed.
 State Route 38 was reopened on September 29, 2020.
 Some areas of the SBNF remained closed until April 2022.